ksumit01/TaskManagementApp/README.md

 Introduce search and filter functionalities within the task management section for improved task organization.
 Adopt a secure token-based authentication system for enhanced security measures.

+## Section to Run
+- Run ng build to build the Angular frontend.
+- Run ng serve to serve the Angular application.

+ ###For the backend:

+- In the properties file, create your own database name.
+- Enter your own MySQL password and username.
+- Check All the Required Dependencies, Update the Maven Project
+- Start the SpringBoot Application

 ## Conclusion
 The Task Management Application presents a user-friendly interface, integrating Angular for the frontend and Spring Boot for the backend.
 With its seamless user authentication and robust task management capabilities, it offers a comprehensive solution for effective task management and organization.